Turkey: Foreign relations

 Overall, Turkey aims for good relations with Central Asia, the Caucasus, Russia, the Middle East, and Iran.
 With the West, Turkey also aims to keep its arrangements.
 By trading with the east and joining the EU, Turkey pursues economic growth.
-Turkey joined the European Union Customs Union in 1995, but its EU accession talks are frozen as of 2024.
+Turkey joined the European Union Customs Union in 1995, but its EU accession talks are frozen.

 Turkey has sought closer relations with the Central Asian Turkic states after the breakup of the Soviet Union.
 Closer relations with Azerbaijan, a culturally close country, was achieved.
 Turkey is a founding member of the International Organization of Turkic Culture and Organization of Turkic States.
 It is also a member of Organization for Security and Cooperation in Europe, Council of Europe, and Organisation of Islamic Cooperation.

 Following the Arab Spring, Turkey had problems with countries such as United Arab Emirates, Saudi Arabia, and Egypt.
 Relations with these countries have improved since then.
 There are disputes with Greece over maritime boundaries and with Cyprus.
 In 2018, the Turkish military and the Turkish-backed forces began an operation in Syria aimed at ousting US-backed YPG (which Turkey considers to be an offshoot of the outlawed PKK) from the enclave of Afrin.
 Turkey has also conducted airstrikes in Iraqi Kurdistan, which was criticized by Iraq for violating its sovereignty and killing civilians.
 Diplomatic relations with Israel were damaged after the 2010 Gaza flotilla raid, normalized in 2016, and cut again following the Israeli invasion of the Gaza Strip.
 In 2024, Turkey stopped trading with Israel.

 Military

-The TAI TF Kaan is currently being produced by Turkish Aerospace Industries for the Turkish Air Force.
+The TAI TF Kaan is currently being developed by Turkish Aerospace Industries for the Turkish Air Force.

 The Turkish Armed Forces are responsible for defense against foreign threats.
-While the Commander-in-Chief is the President, General Staff, Air Force, Naval Force, and Land Force usually report to the Minister of National Defence.
+Although the commander-in-chief is the president, the General Staff, Air Force, Naval Force, and Land Force usually report to the Minister of National Defence.
 The Gendarmerie General Command and the Coast Guard Command are under the jurisdiction of the Ministry of the Interior.
 Military service is required for 6–12 months for men, which is reduced to one month after paying a fee.
 Turkey does not recognize conscientious objection and does not offer a civilian alternative to military service.